zmon1010/kendo-ui-core/docs/api/javascript/ui/listbox.md

 ### remove

 Fires before the list box item is removed.
-If it is not prevented will call DataSource [sync](/api/javascript/data/datasource#methods-sync) method.

 The event handler function context (available via the `this` keyword) will be set to the widget instance.